Filters Filters — Can Pool Filter Sand Be Used in Aquarium? Safety Guide

 Is pool filter sand safe to use in my fish tank instead?

-I'm so tired of getting gouged every time I walk into the aquarium store.
+Three minutes into shopping for aquarium sand at $15 per tiny bag, I remembered the 50-pound bag of pool filter sand sitting in my garage.
 They want $25 for a tiny bag of "aquarium sand" when I can get a 50-pound bag of pool filter sand at the hardware store for half that price.
 It looks like the same stuff to me - just sand, right?

 Before I make the switch and potentially harm my fish, I want to make sure this is actually safe.
 Has anyone successfully used pool filter sand in their aquarium, or are there real differences I should be worried about?
 I'm all for DIY solutions to save money, but not at the expense of my fish's health.